g-ledain/mathsinthevoid/unformatted/2024-07-18-Nilpotent-and-solvable-groups.md

 *Proof:*\
 (By series): Note that the derived series is contained at each stage in the lower central series.
 But the lower central series terminates in $\{1\}$, hence so does the derived series.\
-(By quotients): Since $G$ is an iterated central extension of the Abelian group $\{1\}$, its composition factors each lie in the centre of some other group so are Abelian.
+(By quotients): By definition of the composition factors of $G$ are Abelian.

 *Lemma: Subgroups and quotients of nilpotent and solvable groups* Let $H \subseteq G$.